Bar Plot

 Reaction Kinetics with Dual Y-Axes

 Combine bars and lines with dual y-axes to show product formation alongside temperature.
-Temperature uses the right y2-axis with independent scaling:
+Temperature uses the right y2-axis with independent scaling.
+Line series support marker symbols using the markers prop (line, points, or line+points):

 <script>